absginc/sipsaker/README.md

 # Sipsaker
-### Docker Application w/ sipsak command-line tool powered by a node/express application providing OPTION results by HTTP POST results.
+### Docker Application w/ sipsak command-line tool powered by a node/express application providing OPTION results by HTTP POST results in  uptime kuma or other monitoring tools..

 This is a Docker application for running the Sipsak network tool.
 It includes the Sipsak command-line tool and a Node.js app that provides a REST API for accessing Sipsak functionality.
 Monitor your VOIP server with Uptime Kuma or other monitoring tools.